milgra/tutorials/pretty-and-functional-freebsd-desktop.md

 ![Image](screen2.png)
 ![Image](screen3.png)

-FreeBSD is the best (server) operating system out there and it has everything linux has for desktop use besides drivers.
+FreeBSD is the best (server) operating system and it has everything linux has for desktop use besides drivers.
 The FreeBSD user/dev community is much smaller than Linux's so not all laptop driver is arriving for FreeBSD and the others are arriving slowly - usually 1-2 years is needed.
-So if ypu want the FreeBSD laptop experience you better start with an older and supported laptop or go with a desktop machine.
+So if you want the FreeBSD laptop experience you better start with an older and supported laptop or go with a desktop machine.

 **So why choose FreeBSD over Linux?**
 - one kernel one distro - no fragmentation